COVID-19 pandemic in England: April 2020

 After checking, the records are merged into one database and duplicates removed so there is no double counting.

 The new method of counting deaths results in higher numbers than the previous method.
 On 29 April, the total number of deaths reported by NHS England was 21,400.
 The new method identified 23,550 deaths of people who had a positive test result confirmed by a PHE or NHS laboratory.

 The number of patients with COVID-19 in hospital steadily reduced until on 30 April it was around 12,900; at least 54,100 patients were admitted to hospital in April with COVID-19.
 The total number of deaths in hospital during April from COVID-19 exceeded 17,500; this data suggest that there were around 36,000 patients who had the disease that were discharged in April.

+In April, the ITV News health and science editor Emily Morgan filmed inside the intensive care unit at the Royal Bournemouth Hospital in Dorset, showing critically ill coronavirus patients being treated.
+It was the first time cameras in the UK had been allowed to film inside an intensive care unit.